-Frywall, a silicone splatter guard featured in Season 9, Episode 15 of the TV show Shark Tank, proved to be the sweet ingredient that gave its home cook inventor success.
+Frywall, a silicone splatter guard featured in Season 9 of the TV show Shark Tank, proved to be the sweet ingredient that gave its home cook inventor success.

 Entrepreneur Yair Reiner from Brooklyn, New York brought to Shark Tank a simple but elegant tool that can take the mess out of cooking.
 After being laid off from his job, he worked on creating the Frywall Splatter Guard.
 Frywall is a silicone guard smartly designed to surround the pans to take out the oil spits and mess while cooking.

 How did Frywall start the business?

 Frywall’s creator Reiner was more of an entrepreneur by necessity.
 He personally loves to cook and it was the mess and splatter in his own cooking that led him to discover how to make his product.
 Frustrated by the constant spills and splatters while cooking, he looked for a useful splatter guard but did not find an ideal product.
 He then bought ubiquitous silicone materials online and decided to put it together to create his own version of a splatter guard.

 Here’s a video of Frywall in action.
 Look how Frywall is able to prevent splatter while cooking a typically messy-to-prepare marinara sauce.

 He felt Frywall had potential but did not jump on it immediately.
 He did not want to leave his steady paycheck at his old job and was reluctant about putting up a business even though he knew he had this golden idea that he invented in his kitchen.